Canadian-Geospatial-Platform/geoview/README.md

 - [geoview-overview-map](packages/geoview-overview-map) a package that displays an overview map (mini-map)

-## Development
+## Developpement

-Our developers use [Visual Studio Code](https://code.visualstudio.com/) with a few extentions to help linting and formatting
+Developement is made with [Visual Studio Code](https://code.visualstudio.com/) and uses few extentions to help linting and formating

 - Prettier - Code formatter